selmantabet/mjolnir-automl/README.md

 Note that the pipeline is built for binary image classification tasks, but can be extended to other types of tasks with further modifications.

-This project was made as part of my dissertation for my MSc in Computing and IT Management at Cardiff University.
+This project is the central theme in the [dissertation for my MSc in Computing and IT Management at Cardiff University.](https://www.selman.io/s/Dissertation-Final-Draft.pdf)

 ## Features